The power windows are equipped with pinch protection. If any fault arises with the pinch protection, a reset sequence can be tested.

-- Remember to always switch off the power supply to the power windows by setting the car's electrical system in ignition position 0, and then take the remote control key with you when leaving the car.
+- Remember to always switch off the power supply to the power windows by setting the car's electrical system in ignition position 0, and then take the key with you when leaving the car.

 - Never put an object or part of the body through the windows, even if the car's electrical system is fully disconnected.

 Operating the power windows.

 In order for the power windows to be used, the ignition position must be I or II.
 The power windows can be operated for a few minutes after the car has been switched off and after the ignition has been switched off - although not after a door has been opened.
 It is only possible to operate one control at a time.

 It can also be operated using a remote control key or keyless opening* with the door handle.

 Check that children or other passengers are not at risk of crushing when all the windows are closed with a remote control key or keyless opening* with a door handle.

 One way to reduce the pulsating wind noise when the rear windows are open is to also open the front windows slightly.

 The windows cannot be opened at speeds above approx. 180 km/h (approx. 112 mph), but they can be closed.